 From the time she locked “Charlotte” at that room, everything Princess uttered is false.
 Seriously, how many times has Princess said in the previous episodes that she loves “Charlotte” past personality?
 Heck, just this last scene we have Princess happily reminiscing about their escapades.

-In fact judging from the content of Princess’ words, she’s most likely talking about herself.
+In fact, judging from the content of Princess’ words, she’s most likely talking about herself.
 I really doubt Ange even as “Charlotte” have a sunny, mischievous personality.
 We know that “Charlotte” is borderline depressed just this episode.
-That is not a personality conducive for mischief making.
-Instead the show has consistently portrayed the Princess as the adventurous, mischievous one and “Charlotte” as the one who goes along her whims and fixes any mess that result from it.
+That is not a personality conducive to mischief-making.
+Instead, the show has consistently portrayed the Princess as the adventurous, mischievous one and “Charlotte” as the one who goes along her whims and fixes any mess that results from it.

 Also, note the Princess wording.

 The Princess always calls our resident superspy in private as “Charlotte”.
 Not anything else.
 This is her saying goodbye because the Princess believed that she’s going to die.
 But, as she argued to “Charlotte” she is going to do her best to make a difference.